clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

         initial commit

-Note that `master` is lagging behind.
+Note that `master` is lagging behind the `fix-readme` branch.
 It doesn't have the commit with the README changes.
-We can fix that by merging our `fix-me` branch into the `master` branch.
+We will fix that by merging our `fix-me` branch into the `master` branch.

     $: git merge fix-readme
     Updating 44a560f..57aff88